jamietre/iter8/README.md

 * union
 * leftJoin

-The two callbacks will be invoked against items from the left and right sequences, respectively, and should return a value that will be used to perform a set or join operation.
+The two arguments will be used to obtaink keys from the left and right sequences, respectively.
+The value that will be used to perform a set or join operation.

+If only the `left` getkey is provided, then the same logic will be used on both the left and right sequences.
+If you wish to explicitly specify a key provider for only the left or right sequence, you can pass `null` or `undefined` as the other argument, and the values from that sequence will used directly as the key.

 ```Javascript
 let seq1 = [